The Great Porcelain Experiment

 One undoubted success story was that of Douglas Ferguson, who had worked at the Ceramics Research Laboratory and married the daughter of potter Ernest Wilson.
 In 1946 the Fergusons opened the Pigeon Forge Pottery, a studio and shop in Pigeon Forge, Tenn., near the Great Smoky Mountains.

-It was one of the first tourist attractions in the now-booming resort town, and until its closing last year one of the most popular.
-Fergusons work achieved a national reputation and was notable, according to one ceramics dealer, for the exquisite texture of its fine clay and the richness of its multicolored glazes.
+It was one of the first tourist attractions in the now-booming resort town, and until it closed in 2000 one of the most popular.
+Ferguson’s work achieved a national reputation and was notable, according to one ceramics dealer, for “the exquisite texture of its fine clay and the richness of its multicolored glazes.”

-Today several pieces of Norris porcelain are in the TVA Historic Collection at the corporate headquarters in Knoxville, Tenn., and they attest to the fine quality of the labs small output.
+Today several pieces of Norris porcelain are in the TVA Historic Collection at the corporate headquarters in Knoxville, Tenn., and they attest to the fine quality of the lab’s small output.
 One is a delicate white teapot with a depiction of Norris Dam on its side.
-Another is a pair of shiny white bookends, each decorated with a muscular Atlas-like figure holding aloft a glowing light and a generator.
-The design was proposed but rejected as an adornment for TVA dams.
+Another is a pair of shiny white bookends, each decorated with a muscular Atlas-like figure holding aloft a glowing light and a generator — a design proposed (but rejected) as an adornment for TVA dams.